carlosrcoelho/new-lg-docs/docs/How to Upload Examples.md

-# How to Upload Examples
+# How to Upload Examples?

 We welcome all examples that can help our community learn and explore the features of our open-source software.
 Langflow Examples is a repository on [GitHub](https://github.com/logspace-ai/langflow_examples) that contains examples of flows that you can upload to Langflow.